oliver-giersch/hazptr/README.md

 ### Scan Frequency

-The threshold value used for determining the frequency of GC scans can be customized through the `HAZPTR_SCAN_FREQ` environment variable.
+The threshold value used for determining the frequency of GC scans can be customized through the `HAZPTR_SCAN_THRESHOLD` environment variable.
 This variable can be any positive non-zero 32-bit integer value and is 100 by default, i.e. when not passing the env var during the build process.
-A scan frequency of 1 means, for example, that a GC scan is initiated after **every** operation counting towards the threshold, meaning either operations for retiring records or releases of `Guard`s, in case the `count-release` feature is enabled.
+A scan threshold of 1 means, for example, that a GC scan is initiated after **every** operation counting towards the threshold, meaning either operations for retiring records or releases of `Guard`s, in case the `count-release` feature is enabled.
 The env var can be specified e.g. by invoking `cargo` with:

 ```
-env HAZPTR_SCAN_FREQ=1 cargo build
+env HAZPTR_SCAN_THRESHOLD=1 cargo build
 ```

 Alternatively, this variable could also be set as part of a build script: